Please Read How You Can Help Keep the Encyclopedia Free

 Trendelenburg, however, did not welcome all the elements of Leibniz's program.
 He heavily criticized its practical side, in particular, calculation in logic.
 The connection of properties in a concept is much more complicated than can be expressed with Leibniz's operations (ibid., 24).
 He recommended abstaining from calculation (Trendelenburg 1857, 55):

-If the side of calculus, invention and discovery is excluded from general characteristic, still an attractive logical task remains: [the task of finding] a sign that distinguishes the elements and which is therefore clear and avoids contradictions; [the task of] leading back the intricate [intuition] to the simple contained in it.
-It remains the task of finding a sign which is determined by the concept of the matter itself, like our number script.
+If the side of calculus, invention and discovery is excluded from general characteristic, there still remains an attractive logical task: [the task of finding] a sign that distinguishes the elements and which is therefore clear and avoids contradictions; [the task of] leading back the intricate [intuition] to the simple contained in it.
+There remains the task of finding a sign which is determined by the concept of the matter itself, like our number script.
 But such adequate sign presupposes an analysis brought to an end and deepened down to the ground to become possible.